 Insider’s Review of Xugana Island Lodge

 Xugana Island Lodge proudly proclaims its island site as the Okavango’s finest.
 And we’re not inclined to quibble.
-Xugana Island was long favoured by the local BaSawra (or Bushmen) as a place to refresh and recreate after long hunts (its name means “kneel down to drink”), and our recreation at Xugana is sublime: traditional mokoro (canoe) or motorcraft explorations of the unendingly fascinating Delta and its denizens, fishing for tilapia and tigerfish in its crystalline waters, forays to nearby Moremi Game Reserve to meet up with Moremi’s own stellar cast of animal characters.
+Xugana Island was long favoured by the local BaSawra (or Bushmen) as a place to refresh and recreate after long hunts (its name means “kneel down to drink”), and our recreation at Xugana is sublime: traditional mokoro (canoe) or motorcraft safaris through the unendingly fascinating Delta and its denizens, fishing for tilapia and tigerfish in its crystalline waters, forays to nearby Moremi Game Reserve to meet up with Moremi’s own stellar cast of animal characters.

 Accommodations at Xugana Island Lodge

-Xugana’s eight chalets look out from floor-to-ceiling windows to the waters of the Okavango, whose “very existence in the middle of the Kalahari,” the great wanderer/photographer Frans Lanting writes, “is nothing short of miraculous . . . like a dream.”
+Xugana’s eight luxury chalets look out from floor-to-ceiling windows to the waters of the Okavango, whose “very existence in the middle of the Kalahari,” the great wanderer/photographer Frans Lanting writes, “is nothing short of miraculous . . . like a dream.”

-Newly and inspirationally spiffed-up, the chalets are plushly furnished with canopied beds, carefully chosen artworks and bright decoration, en suite bathrooms, and an expansive (expressive might be a better word) deck from which to sip early morning coffee and witness the awakening of the Delta or bask quietly in the African sky’s “soft velvet darkness,” as Elspeth Huxley saw it, “a warm conservatory whose great dome was encrusted with all the diamonds in the world, and all the scents of the world [are] there too, changing like currents in the sea.”
+Newly and inspirationally spiffed-up, the chalets are plushly furnished with canopied beds, carefully chosen artworks and bright decoration, en suite bathrooms, and an expansive (expressive might be a better word) deck from which to sip early morning pre-safari coffee and witness the awakening of the Delta or bask quietly in the African sky’s “soft velvet darkness,” as Elspeth Huxley saw it, “a warm conservatory whose great dome was encrusted with all the diamonds in the world, and all the scents of the world [are] there too, changing like currents in the sea.”

-We take our meals on our deck or in Xugana’s main lodge, shaded by noble mangosteen and ebony trees, or on its wide, viewful deck.
+Post safari game-drive, we take our meals on our deck or in Xugana’s main lodge, shaded by noble mangosteen and ebony trees, or on its wide, viewful deck.
 And a post-exploration swim in the lodge’s pool awaits us, along with cooling drinks and ceaseless smiles and warmth from Xugana’s dedicated crew.

 Amenities at Xugana Island Lodge